Is the Atlanta CityPass worth the cost? We go over when it is - and when it is not

 • Fernbank Museum of Natural History – $30.95

 And that’s just if you do the four cheapest attractions.
-If you replace one of those activities with the Georgia Aquarium (which is more expensive), you’ll save even more money.
+If you replace one of those activities with the Georgia Aquarium or Zoo Atlanta (which are both more expensive), you’ll save even more money.

 3 Attractions